 Load controllers have been gaining popularity because they are an effective way to forcefully ensure your energy usage doesn’t exceed a certain amount at any one time.
-SRP and APS energy customers that have considered or have solar power have especially been made aware of the load controller by the companies selling and installing solar as it has become an integral part of their solar systems.
-Before we get into the solar aspect let’s take a step back and cover the basics of what a load controller is and their pro’s and con’s.
+SRP and APS energy customers who have considered solar or have solar power have especially been made aware of the load controller by the companies selling and installing solar.
+More than ever, it has become an integral part of an installer’s solar system.
+Before we get into the solar aspect let’s take a step back and cover the basics of what a load controller is and their pros and cons.

 What Is a Load Controller?

 A load controller is a device that puts a cap on how much electrical usage a home can use at one time.
 They tie directly into your electrical panel and limit on how much power your home can draw at one time.
-Let’s say it’s the middle of the summer in Phoenix at 5 pm and your air conditioner is on full blast, your TV’s are on, you start cooking dinner and turn on the electric oven and you are running hot water and the electric water turns on also… all these loads running at one time would send a signal to the load controller that your power demand is exceeding the rating of the load controller and the load controller would start shedding loads and turning off your appliances and air conditioner to level off your usage.
-I understand this can immediately be a turn off for homeowners, and yes I was taken aback by the thought of it too.
+Let’s say it’s the middle of the summer in Phoenix at 5 pm and your air conditioner is on full blast, your TV is on, you start cooking dinner with an electric oven and you are running hot water, turning on the electric hot water heater.
+All these loads running at one time would send a signal to the load controller that your power demand is exceeding the rating of the load controller and the load controller would start shedding loads and turning off your appliances and air conditioner to level off your usage.
+I understand this can immediately be a turn-off for homeowners, and yes, I was taken aback by the thought of it too.

-I thought, “why would I want my a load controller shutting off my air conditioner during the hottest part of the day?
+I thought, “why would I want a load controller shutting off my air conditioner during the hottest part of the day?
 That’s the whole reason I have an air conditioner in the first place!
-It’s like I’m being forced to keep the thermostat set to 84 degrees, take a cold shower, (not that we get cold water in Arizona in the summer) walk around with shorts and a tee shirt and sweat my butt off!
+It’s like I’m being forced to keep the thermostat set to 84 degrees, take a cold shower (not that we get cold water in Arizona in the summer), walk around with shorts and a tee shirt and sweat my butt off!
 YES!
 I want to be able to cook at 6 pm when I come home from work without having the oven shut off in the middle of cooking.
 Load controller?
-No thank you, you can take that load controller back!”
+No thank you.
+You can take that load controller back!”

 Load Controllers on APS and SRP Homes

 Looking at load controllers from a different perspective, from the point of view of APS or SRP, they are a godsend.
-One of the main problems APS and SRP have is meeting the energy requirements during the peak demand… in the middle of summer, when everyone comes home and blasts the air conditioner, starts cooking, washing dishes, and does their normal thing, the load on the electrical grid spikes in usage to the point of capacity.
+One of the main problems APS and SRP have is meeting energy requirements during peak demand.
+In the middle of summer, peak demand is when everyone comes home and blasts the air conditioner, starts cooking, washing dishes, and doing their normal thing.
+The load on the electrical grid spikes in usage to the point of capacity.
 This gets APS worried that they will have to build another power plant, which costs a lot of money and sits idle more than half the time because it only gets used during peak demand like many of its other power plants.
-From the utilities perspective, why spend money building another power plant when we can get our end users to reduce their consumption through energy efficiency, solar and load controllers… and we will charge customers a lot more to use energy during peak hours.
-Load controllers level out the peak demand from homes so they don’t see huge spikes anymore, they get leveled off.
+From the utility’s perspective, why spend money building another power plant when we can get our end users to reduce their consumption through energy efficiency, solar and load controllers and then charge customers a lot more to use energy during peak hours.
+Load controllers level out the peak demand from homes so they don’t see huge spikes anymore.

-That is why APS is drastically changing their rates to charge customers a lot more for on peak energy usage… how much more?
-APS has already raised their electricity rates by 44% for on peak usage and 72% for off peak!
+That is why APS is drastically changing their rates to charge customers a lot more for on-peak energy usage.
+How much more?
+APS has already raised their electricity rates by 44% for on-peak usage and 72% for off-peak!
 With this new rate change, all 4 million APS customers are going to see an increase on their energy bill even if their energy usage stays exactly the same.
-SRP has peak hours from 1-8 pm during the summer and implemented a demand charge for solar customers where they look at 30 min increments and nail you with another charge if your load exceeds 7 kW.
+SRP has peak hours from 1-8 pm during the summer and has implemented a demand charge for solar customers where they look at 30 min increments and nail you with another charge if your load exceeds 7 kW.
 See the table below to get a feel for how little 7 kW of load actually is.

 Click on to read further.